 can follow you for the rest of your life.
 You can be fired from your current

-assault conviction and refused for hire by other employers.
-Landlords can refuse
+job for an assault conviction and refused for hire by other employers.

-Beyond employment and rental consequences, these type of charges may also
+and rental consequences, these type of charges may also affect your ability

 Don’t let a domestic violence charge ruin your future.
 Contact Carroll

 Troberman today for a dependable legal representation throughout your

 case, from the point of arrest to your court appearances.
 We have the

 knowledge and experience to provide legal advice and strategies that will